Frequently Asked Questions

-Usually the applicant can move in immediately on the second day of the exploratory visit.
+Usually the applicant can move in immediately upon the completion of the exploratory visit.

 Will I have my own room?

 Yes.
-At CooperRiis, all residents have private bedrooms.
+At CooperRiis, all residents have private bedrooms and ensuite bathrooms.

 My family member has substance abuse issues combined with his/her mental illness.